2021 ATEA Conference

 Boeing Professor of Teacher Education Emeritus at the University of Washington

-Ken Zeichner, is a former public school teacher and teacher educator in the National Teacher Corps, at the University of Wisconsin-Madison, and at the University of Washington.
-He is currently the Boeing Professor of Teacher Education Emeritus at the University of Washington.
-Prior to joining the faculty in Seattle in 2009, he spent 34 years on the faculty at the University of Wisconsin-Madison as a Professor in teacher education including nine years as Associate Dean for teacher education and international education.
+Professor Ken Zeichner is a former public school teacher and teacher educator in the National Teacher Corps at the University of Wisconsin-Madison, and at the University of Washington.
+Prior to joining the faculty in Seattle in 2009, he spent 34 years on the faculty at the University of Wisconsin-Madison as a Professor in teacher education, including nine years as Associate Dean for teacher education and international education.
 In Seattle, he spent four years as Director of Teacher Education.

 He is currently chairing a 3-year project for the National Academy of Education with Linda Darling-Hammond on Evaluating and Improving Teacher Education Programs.
-Please see the details here.
+Please see here for details.